 THE EQUATION OF LEGEND

-In cases of chronic knee pain, from the crudest look, the patellar tendon hates life.
-It’s your job to find out why, and how to fix it.
+In cases of chronic knee pain, the patellar tendon hates life from the crudest look.
+It’s your job to find out why and how to fix it.
 Most times, the answer isn’t to pound it with more dysfunctional movement.
-If your knee hurts when you squat, and you keep squatting through the pain, you’re never going to be healthy.
+You’ll never be healthy if your knee hurts when you squat, and keep squatting through the pain.

-The knee can rotate somewhat and is a rather special joint, but when compared to the hip and shoulder it’s boring.
+The knee can rotate somewhat and is a rather particular joint, but it’s boring compared to the hip and shoulder.
 (It’s funny how so much dysfunction can manifest itself in such a simple structure.)
 So I made a bold prediction, and one I still believe in: most chronic knee pain has nothing to do with the knee itself.

-Overall movement of the knee depends on both the hip and ankle.
+The overall movement of the knee depends on both the hip and ankle.
 Don’t believe me?
 Rotate your ankle and stand on the side of your foot (invert your ankle).
 Try to collapse your knee inward.
 It’s not going to happen.
-There are more examples, but the idea is that the knee—and the elbow—are facilitators when used in larger compound movements.
+There are more examples, but the idea is that the knee—and the elbow—are facilitators when used in more significant compound movements.
 They connect the powerhouse of the chain (hips and shoulders) to the distributors and manipulators of the chain (hands and feet).

-So I created this mega fancy calculus like complicated equation to explain this Einstein like phenomenon, and it goes something like this:
+So I created this mega fancy calculus like a complicated equation to explain this Einstein-like phenomenon, and it goes something like this:

 FOOT + HIP = KNEE

-While I’m sure this holds truth in most knee injuries—even the severe ones—this recipe is primarily targeted to chronic issues such as tendonitis, tendonosis (jumper’s knee), and even patellar tracking problems.
+While I’m sure this holds in most knee injuries—even the severe ones—this recipe primarily targets chronic issues such as tendonitis, tendinosis (jumper’s knee), and even patellar tracking problems.
 They are all born from similar dysfunctions.

-Suffering from tendonitis as a college basketball tryout, my 19 year old self wished there was a guide written specifically for athletes and debilitating chronic knee pain.
+Suffering from tendonitis during a college basketball tryout, my 19-year-old self wished there was a specific guide for athletes and debilitating chronic knee pain.
 Fast forward to now, I confidently hold the systematic and structured system I once wished I had.

-There’s an abundance of knee information out there, but not much narrowing in on the chronic troubles that athletes face—the stuff that’s not serious enough for surgery, yet still bothersome in life and on the field.
-And let’s face it: recovery from a torn meniscus is going to be different than recovery from tendonitis.
+Knee information is abundant, but not much narrowing in on the chronic troubles that athletes face—the stuff that’s not serious enough for surgery yet still bothersome in life and on the field.
+And let’s face it: recovery from a torn meniscus will be different from recovery from tendonitis.
 I wanted to focus on those nagging chronic knee issues that athletes face because I was once in their shoes.

-Athlete’s Guide to Chronic Knee Pain: Theories and Solutions for Patellar Tendonitis, Jumper’s Knee, and Patellar Tracking begins with a small memoir so that readers can immediately tell whether or not they can benefit from the information.
-Followed are the theories and solutions for beating chronic knee pain, ending with an eight week rehabilitation program to follow.
+Athlete’s Guide to Chronic Knee Pain: Theories and Solutions for Patellar Tendonitis, Jumper’s Knee, and Patellar Tracking begin with a small memoir so that readers can immediately tell whether or not they can benefit from the information.
+The theories and solutions for beating chronic knee pain are followed, ending with an eight-week rehabilitation program to follow.

-Chester, R, Smith, TO, Sweeting, J, Dixon, D, Wood, S, & Song, F. (2008).
-The relative timing of vmo and vl in the aetiology of anterior knee pain: a systematic review and meta-analysis.
+Chester, R, Smith, too, Sweeting, J, Dixon, D, Wood, S, & Song, F. (2008).
+The relative timing of vmo and vl in the etiology of anterior knee pain: a systematic review and meta-analysis.
 BMC Musculoskelet Disord., 1(9), 64.

 Dolak, KL, Silkman, C, McKeon, J, Hosey, RG, Lattermann, C, & Uhl, TL.
 (2011).
-Hip strengthening prior to functional exercises reduces pain sooner than quadriceps strengthening in females with patellofemoral pain syndrome: a randomized clinical trial.
+In a randomized clinical trial, hip strengthening before functional exercises reduces pain sooner than quadriceps strengthening in females with patellofemoral pain syndrome.
 J Orthop Sports Phys Ther, 41(8), 560-70.

 Karst, GM, & Willet, GM.
 (1995).
-Onset timing of electromyographic activity in the vastus medialis oblique and vastus lateralis muscles in subjects with and without patellofemoral pain syndrome.
+Onset timing of electromyographic activity in the vast medialis oblique and vastus lateralis muscles in subjects with and without patellofemoral pain syndrome.
 Phys Ther, 75(9), 813-23.

 Sheehy, P, Burdett, RG, Irrgang, JJ, & VanSwearingen, J. (1998).
-An electromyographic study of vastus medialis oblique and vastus lateralis activity while ascending and descending steps.
+There is an electromyographic study of vastus medialis oblique and vastus lateralis activity while ascending and descending steps.
 J Orthop Sports Phys Ther, 27(6), 423-9.

 Willson, JD, Kernozek, TW, Arndt, RL, Reznichek, DA, & Straker, J. (2011).
 Gluteal muscle activation during running in females with and without patellofemoral pain syndrome.Clin Biomech (Bristol, Avon), 26(7), 735-40.